Generate and Grow Connection

 Horses have always held a sacred place in my life.
-In recent years, I began exploring the field of therapeutic riding as a volunteer and assistant instructor.
+I began exploring the field of therapeutic riding as a volunteer and assistant instructor.
 Later, I began searching for more dynamic, relational approaches to inform my own developing practice.What I found at Generation Farms was a community of passionate people with diverse backgrounds, who hold a core relational belief: horses are sentient beings, each deserving of the respect, protection and empathy that we grant our human peers.

 With my Master’s Degree in CYC and my Registraion as a Clinical Counsellor complete I am I am very grateful to remain a part of the ‘farmily’ and provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.

 CLBC Community Inclusion Team